Read it in 20 Mins

 This article will cover what it takes to learn Data Science to become a Data scientist.
-Understand what Data Science is, why it is needed, what are the roles of a Data scientist, job description of data scientist, how long does it take to become one, what to study, the skills required, the job scope and much more.
+Understand what Data Science is, why it is needed, what are the roles of a Data scientist, the job description of a data scientist, how long it take to become one, what to study, the skills required, the job scope, and much more.
 You can go for a Data Science course in India to further pump up your Data Science learning.

 Many of us visualize data as a matrix of numbers and characters organized in tabular form running endlessly.
 That is one way of imagining it, but this is not what defines data completely.
 Understanding what defines data in the modern world is the first step toward the Data Science self-learning path.